PhilCommunication/email-thingy/README.md

     *Depending on your setup, repeat this process if you plan on using different instances for production and development.*

-    Note that following about the required fields:
+    Note the following about the required fields:

       1. The **Name** can be anything you choose.